A Brief History

 Her great statue of Lincoln took several years to complete, including travel to Europe.
 Vinnie opened a studio on Broadway, but quickly moved back to Washington, DC and opened a new studio.
 Her sculpture of Admiral David Farragut was cast in the Washington Navy Yard and resides appropriately at Farragut Square.
 This woman of great talent played the harp to entertain her family at home.

 This remarkable woman certainly deserves more attention today than she gets, and should inspire girls everywhere.
-Who else do you think is a neglected American woman?
-Let us know, perhaps we can write an article giving them their due.
+Question for students (and subscribers): Who else do you think is a neglected American woman?
+Let us know in the comments section below this article, as perhaps we can write an article giving them their due.

 For more information, please read…